Photography Tours and Expeditions

 Each participant must have a DSLR camera, a wide angle lens and a stable tripod.
 Optional equipment may include neutral density filters and a circular polarizing filter as well as other lenses.
 If you plan to purchase new equipment, please feel free to contact me and allow me assist you with recommendations.
 If you want to purchase filters, I highly recommend Singh-Ray and as one of their sponsored photographers I can off a 10% discount off of your purchases.
 Please enter douglas10 in the coupon blank space on the purchase order to receive the discounted price.

 We will stop for lunch at the Big Sur River Inn and the lunch cost is not included in the workshop.
 You may also bring a lunch and eat at the outside picnic tables.

 We will do some short hiking to reach several locations so please wear comfortable, sturdy hiking shoes and bring layers of clothing.

 This tour will be limited to 10 participants and costs $250.00.
 A $75.00 non-refundable deposit is required upon registration.

-Please print and return the following along with a non-refundable deposit check in the amount of $75.00
+Please print and return the following two forms along with a non-refundable deposit check in the amount of $75.00

 Liability Release Form